raki-project/raki-deploy/README.md

 ### /verbalize

-Send a HTTP POST request that requires 2 parameters to http://localhost:9081/verbalize
+Send a HTTP POST request that requires two parameters to http://localhost:9081/verbalize

-The 2 parameters are:
+The two parameters are:
 - `axioms` A RDF/OWL file to verbalize.

 - `ontology` A RDF/OWL file, an ontology.